InSilicoDB/slate/source/index.html.md

 # Testing your application

-Only a certain role can start analysises, so to test your application there is an API endpoint made that allows application developers to start analysises and get authorization_code for certain datasets.
+Only a certain role can start analysises.
+To be able to test your application there is an API endpoint made that allows application developers to start analysises and get authorization_code for certain datasets.